MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 ### APO driver registry key

-For third party-defined audio driver/APO registry keys, use HKR with the exception of HKLM\System\CurrentControlSet.
+For third party-defined audio driver/APO registry keys, use HKR.

 ### Use a Windows Service to facilitate UWP <-> APO communication